John-Smith-UK/RetroFe_VS/README.md

 ### If you Want Converted using only Visual Studio 2019  ###

-This version is and "migration/adaptation" from original to Visual Studio 2019 standalone compiler I config it to windows to be user friendly for windows users
+This version is and "migration/adaptation" from original to Visual Studio 2019 standalone compiler I config it to windows to be user friendly for windows users, and if DEV #phulshof update i will try update here to, as so if i manage something i will pull for original GiT.

 ----- Source code change only conection to SDL2, Ex. (original --> #include <SDL2/SDL.h> to --> #include <SDL.h>)